Crystal McCrary Joins C Street’s Board of Advisors

-C Street, a strategic advisory firm helping CEOs and C-suites maximize value through sustainable social impact and the power of diversity, equity, and inclusion, today announced the appointment of Crystal McCrary to its Board of Advisors.
+C Street, a strategic advisory firm helping CEOs meet the moment, today announced the appointment of Crystal McCrary to its Board of Advisors.

 She is the President and CEO of Crystal McCrary Media.
 Crystal produced independent film Dirty Laundry, co-sponsored by the Human Rights Campaign; co-created and executive produced three-part documentary series Inside Black Culture; created, produced, and directed Nickelodeon Sports Series Little Ballers and Little Ballers Indiana; and directed five short films on the NAACP Legal Defense Fund.
 She also served as co-creator and executive producer for six seasons of NAACP Image Award nominated BET series Leading Women and Leading Men, which profiled men and women of color who have impacted the world socially, politically, and culturally, including Dr. Maya Angelou and Wynton Marsalis.